List of Mr. Men: Mr. Stubborn

-Mr. Stubborn is a new Mr. Men created for The Mr. Men Show.
+Mr. Stubborn is a new Mr. Man created for The Mr. Men Show.
 He is purple and resembles Mr. Grumble, with a triangular yellow nose, a black outline, and two hairs.
 He often assumes others are wrong, even when it is obvious that he is wrong.
 If possible, he misuses items and after they break, he thinks that they are cheap (e.g. "This tent is cheap!!!" or "This door is cheap!!!").
-Little Miss Stubborn is his book counterpart.
+He was created as a counterpart to Little Miss Stubborn, his sister from the books.

 In the French version, he is called Monsieur Têtu and, in the Portuguese version, he is called Senhor Teimoso.
-He is voiced by Godfrey (credited as Godfrey Danchimah) (US) and Lewis MacLeod (UK).
+He is voiced by Godfrey C. Dancimah Jr. (US) and Lewis MacLeod (UK).

 Mr. Stupid

 Mr. Stupid was a Mr. Man created for a road safety poster.
 He is green and round and really dumb.
 Everyone told him not to play on the railway line but he wouldn't listen.
 When he went on the railway, he tripped over and a train was coming!
 Luckily, Mr. Strong saved him.
 Now, Mr. Stupid isn't so stupid any more.